Ashikagashi Station: Platforms

-Adjacent stations

 History

 The station first opened on August 27, 1907, as Ashikagamachi Station (足利町駅).
 It was renamed Ashikagashi Station (足利市駅) on August 25, 1924.
 The station was rebuilt as an elevated station on July 23, 1980.

 From 17 March 2012, station numbering was introduced on all Tōbu lines, with Ashikagashi Station becoming "TI-15".

+In July 2015, the station and Ashikaga Station adopted Chisato Moritaka's 1993 song "Watarasebashi" as their train melody, as the song pays homage to the town of Ashikaga.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 6010 passengers daily (boarding passengers only).